 FUTURE DATES: to be advised.
-Held every 2 months.
+Held every 2 month depending on demand.
 Please enquire by email if interested.

 VENUE: Blue Sky Organics olive farm, Van Wyksdorp, Klein Karoo (Between Barrydale and Ladismith)

-3 Accommodation: R300 per person per day including all 3 meals.
-(I arrange this)
+- Accommodation: R400 per person per day .
+Training & accommodation includes all 3 meals.

-The challenge now facing us is the misinformation and disinformation campaign from the chemical and vested interests in big business, and so there is confusion about what organic really is.
+The challenge now facing us is the misinformation and disinformation campaign from the chemical and vested interests in big business, and so there is confusion about what organic and “naturally grown” really is.